SassDoc/sassdoc.github.io/extra-tools/index.md

 ## Introduction

-If you have made up so far into building your own theme, you'll be pleased to now SassDoc comes with some [extra tools](https://github.com/sassdoc/sassdoc-extras) for theme builders.
+If you have made up so far into building your own theme, you'll be pleased to now SassDoc comes with some [extra tools][repo_extras] for theme builders.
 Those filters add some features to SassDoc by post-processing the data.

 ## Markdown